francisstephan/gin-html-tutorial/README.md

 All lines beginning with # are comment lines.

 This is a 2 stage Dockerfile, each stage being marked by a FROM command.

-The first stage, named build-stage, is based on the golang:1.19 Docker image, which includes all that is needed fo golang compilation.
+The first stage, named build-stage, is based on the golang:1.19 Docker image, which includes all that is needed for golang compilation.
 The WORKDIR command creates an app directory (within the image's file system, not within your file system !) and sets it as working directory (to which files will be copied by the COPY command).

 The `COPY . .` command copies all files and directories in the project directory (except those specified in .dockerignore) to the app directory in the image.

 The `RUN go mod download` command will carry out 'go mod download' , after which all modules specified in the go.mod file will be downloaded (to the image !!), so we next can compile main.go with the `RUN CGO_ENABLED=0 GOOS=linux go build -o /gin-html-templates` which will built a binary file (-o) named `gin-html-templates`.

-The second stage starts with `FROM scratch AS build-release-stage` : the `scratch` image is a minimal image just allowing you to run your go binary, meaning that the final image will weigh only about 20 MB.
+The second stage starts with `FROM scratch AS build-release-stage` : the `scratch` image is a minimal image just allowing you to run your go binary, meaning that the final image will weigh about 14 MB.
 The WORKDIR in this stage is the root of the build-release-stage image.

 We then COPY the /gin-html-templates obtained at the end of the build-stage to the final image.
 We also COPY the templates and the assets directories in your local project directory to templates and assets directories in the image: these directories are required for the execution of your go program, and they will be loaded by the program on startup.

 The `EXPOSE 8080` line means that port 8080 will be available from the image.

-And finally the `ENTRYPOINT ["/gin-html-templates"]` command will mean that, when you run the image, your `go-html-templates` will be launched.
+And finally the `ENTRYPOINT ["/gin-html-templates"]` command will mean that, when you run the image, your `gin-html-templates` program will be launched.

 Now `build` your image with `docker build -t ghtemp .` , to be launched within your web-service-gin directory: this command asks Docker to build an image based on the Dockerfile in the present directory (hence the `.` at the end of the line).
 This will take some time when you do it for the first time.
 The image will be tagged as 'ghtemp'.
 Check that it has been created with `docker ps -a`.

 If all went well, you can now run your image : `docker run --publish 8080:8080 ghtemp`.
-The --publich argument (which can be shortened to -p) means that the 8080 port in the image will be fitted with the 8080 port in your system.
+The --publish argument (which can be shortened to -p) means that the 8080 port in the image will be fitted with the 8080 port in your system.
 From your browser you may check that you get now the same screens from localhost:8080, but the time the server is within the Docker image.

 ## Step 8 : deploy to fly.io

-fly.io (https://fly.io/) is interesting for hobby development since it offers a 'hobby' free plan which allows for Up to 3 shared-cpu-1x 256mb  ,3GB persistent volume storage (total) and 160GB outbound data transfer.
+fly.io (https://fly.io/) is interesting for hobby development since it offers a 'hobby' free plan which allows for up to 3 shared-cpu-1x 256mb  ,3GB persistent volume storage (total) and 160GB outbound data transfer (as of July 2023).

-Sign up for an account https://fly.io/app/sign-up if you don't already have one.
+Sign up for an account at https://fly.io/app/sign-up if you don't already have one.
 You will have to give a credit card number which will be billed only if you exceed the 'free' allowances.

-You will the need to install the flyctl command line tool.
+You will then need to install the flyctl command line tool.
 On a mac this is as easy as `brew install flyctl` .

 Since you have a Dockerfile, deploying to fly.io will be a breeze: once flyctl is installed, just type, from within your project directory, `fly launch` .
 You will be asked a few questions, such as:
 ```